Skip to main content

 • mental wellness

-With shorter days and below-freezing temperatures, it’s important to remember to stay safe and stay well.
-Here are just a few helpful items to help improve wellness and safety curtesy UNO Public Safety and UNO Counseling and Psychological Services (CAPS).
+With snow and below-freezing temperatures, it’s important to remember to stay safe and stay well.
+Here are just a few helpful items to help improve wellness and safety courtesy of the UNO Police and Public Safety Department and UNO Counseling and Psychological Services (CAPS).

 Remember: The best way to stay safe is to stay informed.
-UNO Alert is our campus' text alert service that will notify you if there is an active threat to campus that requires your immediate action.
+UNO Alert is our campus' emergency notification service that will notify you if there is an active threat to campus that requires your immediate action.
 Please make sure you are signed up for text alerts and that your information is up to date through our UNO Alert portal.

 Safety:

-• Watch out for bad weather: If weather conditions are bad, don’t go out unless you need to.
+• Watch out for bad weather: Be sure to keep an eye on local weather forecasts.
+If weather conditions are bad, don’t go out unless you need to.
 If it’s necessary to go out, be prepared and take extra precautions to ensure your safety.
-By signing up for UNO Alert you will be notified if campus operations are adjusted due to inclement weather.

 • Be alert: Try to avoid distractions like your phone when walking alone outside so you can be aware of your surroundings in case an emergency happens, or, if you need your phone, knowing what to do in an emergency so you can be more prepared if you are victimized, or something happens to someone else.